ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 When operating in forwarded mode, the proxy reconfigures or removes forwarding rules as the network path between the client and proxy changes.
-In the event of a passive migration, the proxy automatically reconfigures forwarding rules to use the latest active and validated network path for the HTTP stream.
-In the event of an active migration, the proxy removes forwarding rules in order to not send packets with the same connection ID bytes over multiple network paths.
-After initiating an active migration, clients are no longer able to send forwarded mode packets since the proxy will have removed the rules.
-Clients may proceed with tunneled mode or may request new forwarding rules via REGISTER_CLIENT_CID and REGISTER_TARGET_CID capsules.
-Each of these capsules shall contain new virtual connection IDs to prevent packets with the same connection ID bytes being used over multiple network paths.
-Note that the Client Connection ID and Target Connection ID may stay the same while the Virtual Target Connection ID and Virtual Client Connection ID change.
+In the event of passive migration, the proxy automatically reconfigures forwarding rules to use the latest active and validated network path for the HTTP stream.
+In the event of active migration, the proxy removes forwarding rules in order to not send packets with the same connection ID bytes over multiple network paths.
+After initiating active migration, clients are no longer able to send forwarded mode packets since the proxy will have removed forwarding rules.
+Clients can proceed with tunnelled mode or can request new forwarding rules via REGISTER_CLIENT_CID and REGISTER_TARGET_CID capsules.
+Each of these capsules will contain new virtual connection IDs to prevent packets with the same connection ID bytes being used over multiple network paths.
+Note that the Client Connection ID and Target Connection ID can stay the same while the Virtual Target Connection ID and Virtual Client Connection ID change.

 # Example